Leuven, België / Belgique / Belgien - Things to Do in Leuven

 Explore the Historic City Center

-Wander through Leuven's beautifully preserved medieval center, starting at the iconic Gothic Town Hall on Grote Markt, one of Belgium's most ornate civic buildings.
-The surrounding cobblestone streets lead to hidden courtyards, historic university buildings, and charming squares that tell the story of over 600 years of academic tradition.
+Wander through Leuven's beautifully preserved medieval center, starting at the ornate Gothic Town Hall on Grote Markt, one of Belgium's most spectacular civic buildings.
+The surrounding square buzzes with outdoor terraces and street performers, while nearby streets reveal hidden courtyards, historic university buildings, and the impressive St. Peter's Church.
+Don't miss the ancient Beguinage, a UNESCO World Heritage site that once housed religious women.

 Getting There